sprinters-sh/sprinters-test/README.md

 How to use:
 1. Create a repository from this repository template
-2. On your forked repo, edit the [`test.yml` workflow definition](../../edit/main/.github/workflows/test.yml) and replace `your-12-digit-aws-account-id` with your own AWS account ID.
+2. Run the [`sprinters-test` workflow](../../actions/workflows/test.yml) and inspect the workflow run logs.
-3. Run the [`sprinters-test` workflow](../../actions/workflows/test.yml) and inspect the workflow run logs.
+3. Done.

 If it was successful, you should see